IT Strategy & Planning

 - Understand our institution’s priorities and allocate resources and structure IT to support them.

-- Advocate efficient use and management of our resources through wise use of technology and multiyear fiscal planning which provides stability and supports longer-term IT management strategies.
+- Advocate efficient use and management of our resources through wise use of technology and multiyear fiscal planning which provides stability, sustainability, and supports longer-term IT strategies.

-- Establish institutional technology standards that ensure interoperability of systems and reduced costs.
+- Establish institutional technology standards that ensure interoperability of systems and reduced TCO.

 - Establish centralized purchasing guidelines to support conformity to standards utilizing preferred vendors to simplify procurement, secure discount pricing, and streamline technology support.